-17.2.1 The FIA will allocate a competition number between 31 and 50 for WRC 2 competitors and number between 51 and 70 for WRC 3 competitors.
+17.2.1 Competition numbers between 31 and 50 for WRC 2 competitors and between 51 and 70 for WRC 3 competitors will be allocated rally by rally, according to the provisional classification of the Championships concerned.
 Greater numbers may be allocated if required.